Padre Pio: Death

-Pio died in 1968 at the age of 81.
-His health deteriorated in the 1960s, but he continued his spiritual works.
-On 21 September 1968, the day after the 50th anniversary of his receiving the stigmata, Pio felt great fatigue.
-The next day, on 22 September 1968, he was supposed to offer a Solemn Mass, but feeling weak, he asked his superior if he might say a Low Mass instead, as he had done daily for years.
-Due to a large number of pilgrims present for the Mass, Pio's superior decided the Solemn Mass must proceed.
-Pio carried out his duties but appeared extremely weak and frail.
+Pio's health deteriorated in the 1960s, but he continued his spiritual works.
+On 22 September 1968, Padre Pio celebrated a Mass in recognition of the 50th anniversary of his receiving the stigmata, with a large crowd of pilgrims present to celebrate the event as well as television crews.
+Due to the large number of pilgrims present for the Mass, the superior of the monastery decided that a Solemn Mass be celebrated.
+Pio carried out his duties, but appeared extremely weak and frail.
 His voice was weak, and, after the Mass had concluded, he nearly collapsed while walking down the altar steps.
 He needed help from his Capuchin brothers.
-This was his last celebration of the Mass.
+This was his last celebration of Mass.

 Early in the morning of 23 September 1968, Pio made his last confession and renewed his Franciscan vows.
 As was customary, he had his rosary in his hands, though he did not have the strength to pray the Hail Marys aloud, instead repeating the words Gesù, Maria ('Jesus, Mary').
-At around 2:30a.m., he said, "I see two mothers" (taken to mean his mother and Mary).
-At 2:30a.m. he died in his cell in San Giovanni Rotondo.
-With his last breath he whispered, "Maria!"
+He died in his cell in San Giovanni Rotondo around 2:30 a.m. at the age of 81.

-His body was buried on 26 September in a crypt in the Church of Our Lady of Grace.
-His Requiem Mass was attended by over 100,000 people.
-He had often said, "After my death, I will do more.
-My real mission will begin after my death."
-The accounts of those who stayed with Pio until the end state that the stigmata had completely disappeared without a scar.
-Only a red mark "as if drawn by a red pencil" remained on his side, but it disappeared.
+A few days before dying the stigmata had disappeared.
+Examining Padre Pio's body, the doctor who was present at his deathbed observed that the wounds of the stigmata were completely healed, without any trace or scar.
+His body was placed in a coffin in the church of the monastery to allow pilgrims to pay their respects.
+The funeral ceremony was held on 26 September, with an estimated 100,000 people attending.
+After a funeral procession in San Giovanni Rotondo and the funeral Mass, his body was buried in the crypt in the Church of Our Lady of Grace.

 Supernatural phenomena

-Pio was said to have had mystical gifts such as reading souls, the ability to bilocate and the ability to work favors and healings before they were requested of him.
+Pio was said to have had mystical gifts such as reading souls, the ability to bilocate and the ability to work favours and healings before they were requested of him.
 His reported supernatural experiences also include celestial visions, communication with angels and physical fights with Satan and demons.
-The reports of supernatural phenomena surrounding Pio attracted fame and amazement, even if the Vatican seemed skeptical.
+The reports of supernatural phenomena surrounding Pio attracted fame and amazement, even if the Vatican seemed sceptical.
 Some of these phenomena were reported by Pio himself in letters written to his spiritual directors, while others have been reported by his followers.